 Journey through the Tuscan coast on a motorbike – Tours of Tuscany

 From Castiglione della Pescaia to Marina di Carrara

 Tuscany is not just a land of green hills, art cities and snowy mountains.
-Did you know that the Tuscan coastlines run along the Tyrrhenian sea for hundreds of miles?
-They are the perfect itinerary to discover beautiful towns during spring and summer, maybe with a motorbyke.
+Do you know that the Tuscan coastlines run along the Tyrrhenian sea for hundreds of miles?
+They are the perfect itinerary to discover beautiful towns during spring and summer, maybe with a motorbike.
 Take this occasion to experience culture, food and landscapes!

 But beauty’s not only on the coastline: if you head inland, you will find two wonderful towns.
 I’m talking of Campiglia Marittima and Suvereto.
 But as the road brings you again to the coast, you will encounter Castagneto Carducci, aka the birthplace of Giosué Carducci, an important Italian poet from the XIX and XX century!
 If you want, you can head towards Montescudaio: on a clear day, you will see the islands of Capraia, Gorgona and Elba.

 The roads now lead towards Castellina Marittima and Pomaia.
 Pomaia, in particular, is not always what is seems: apart from the Baccello Food Fest, an enjoyable Festival dedicated to Tuscan food, there is a Tibetan Monastery!
 Then, you can follow the route along the old Via Aurelia, an ancient Roman route: at a certain point, the port of Livorno will appear to your eyes in all its magnificence.